-warning.
-Being aware and cautious when traveling to or within Ecuador is crucial.
-Due to crime, it is advised to avoid travel to Sucumbíos and the northern part of Esmeraldas provinces, including Esmeraldas City and Guayaquil, south of Portete de Tarquí Avenue.
 The public healthcare system in Ecuador provides free healthcare services to locals and foreigners; however, access to high-quality healthcare and specialized medical treatment may be limited outside of major cities.
 Travelers must ensure that their insurance includes coverage for evacuation by air ambulance.
 If you travel to the Galapagos Islands by boat, you may be required to provide information such as your blood group and emergency contacts when boarding.

-On January 5, 2025, a 60-day State of Emergency (SOE) was issued due to internal unrest and armed violence.
-This resulted in a curfew from 10 p.m. to 5 a.m. in specific districts across Azuay, Cañar, Los Ríos, Guayas, Orellana, and Sucumbíos provinces.
-The security situation can change quickly in areas outside the 20km border zone, including Esmeraldas, Carchi, and Sucumbíos provinces.
-There are illegal armed groups and criminal gangs in these areas.
-From January 18, 2024, travelers entering Ecuador via land or river borders from Peru or Colombia must provide a criminal record certificate from their country of residence for the past five years.
+On January 5, 2025, a 60-day State of Emergency (SOE) was issued due to internal unrest and armed violence, resulting in a curfew from 10 p.m. to 5 a.m.
+The SOE was extended by 30 days on March 3rd.

+Travelers entering Ecuador via land or river borders from Peru or Colombia must provide a criminal record certificate from their country of residence for the past five years.
 However, exemptions include individuals with valid Ecuadorean visas, diplomatic passport holders, children under 18, victims of human trafficking, or those seeking international protection under Ecuador's Human Mobility Law.
 No restrictions apply to those entering Ecuador by air.

+This is due to a high level of gang-related violence linked to the presence of organised crime relating to the production and trafficking of illegal drugs.
+Tourists are not usually targeted; however, you could be a victim of violence due to mistaken identity or be caught up in a security incident involving others.

 Egypt

-Risk Level: Moderate

-Country Overview:

 In some parts of Egypt, security is hazardous, with specific country areas extremely unsafe.
 Travelers to Egypt should reconsider travel due to terrorism.
 There is a moderate risk to personal safety and security overall due to several extremist organizations operating in Egypt.
-It is advised to avoid traveling to the Governorate of North Sinai and 20km of the Egyptian and Libvan border because of the significant increase in criminal activity and continued terrorist attacks on police and security forces.
+It is advised to avoid traveling to the Governorate of North Sinai and 20km of the Egyptian and Libyan border significant because of the increase in criminal activity and continued terrorist attacks police and security forces.

-As a result of the unstable security situation in Sudan, many people

-are reportedly trying to cross the border into Egypt.
+As a result of the unstable security situation in Sudan, many people are reportedly trying to cross the border into Egypt.
 The two primary land border crossings between Egypt and Sudan are Qustul and Argeen.
-The town closest to these crossings in Sudan is Wadi Halfa, situated approximately 30km away from the border.
-However, there needs to be more infrastructure at these border crossings, resulting in extended wait times of several days for people attempting to cross.
-Travelers should know that access to food and water is very limited at these crossings.
+Infrastructure at these border crossings is extremely limited, resulting in extended wait times of several days for people attempting to cross.
+Travelers should know that access to food and water is scarce at these crossings.

 It is advised to avoid all travel within 20km of the Egypt-Libya border, except for the town of El Salloum, where we advise against all but essential travel.
-It is also advised not to travel to the northern part of the South Sinai Governorate beyond the St Catherine-Nuweibaa road, except for the coastal areas along the west and east of the peninsula.
+It is also advised not to travel to the northern part of the South Sinai Governorate beyond the St Catherine-Nuweibaa Road, except for the coastal areas along the west and east of the peninsula.

 The safety situation at and near the Egypt-Gaza border remains volatile.
 Travelers near the Gaza border are advised to leave the area as soon as possible; otherwise, avoid the area.

 Local law prohibits protesting or demonstrating without a permit.
 Being near anti-government protests can draw scrutiny from Egyptian police and security forces.
-US citizens have been detained for participating in demonstrations and posting content on social media perceived as critical of Egypt or its allies.
+U.S. citizens have been detained for participating in demonstrations and posting content on social media perceived as critical of Egypt or its allies.

+Eritrea